Prince9369/crypto-price-tracker/README.md

 npm run preview
 ```

+## 🚀 Deployment

+This application can be easily deployed to Netlify.
+See the [DEPLOY.md](DEPLOY.md) file for detailed instructions.

+### Quick Deployment Steps

+1. Create a Netlify account at [netlify.com](https://www.netlify.com/)
+2. Build your application: `npm run build`
+3. Drag and drop the `dist` folder to Netlify's upload area
+4. Your application will be live in seconds!

 ## 🔍 Implementation Details

 - **Real-time Updates**: The application connects to Binance WebSocket API to receive live market data.